gmmsb-lncc/docktgrid/paper/paper.md

 [`moleculekit`](https://github.com/Acellera/moleculekit) [@doerr2016htmd],
 and [`deepchem`](https://github.com/deepchem/deepchem) [@ramsundar2019deep].
 However,
 users may encounter challenges with these packages in feature customization or programming language diversity.
-In some of these, not all functionalities are developed in Python; incorporating programming languages like C++, which could limit accessibility for users primarily familiar with Python in the DL community.
+In some of these, such as `libmolgrid`,  not all functionalities are developed in Python; incorporating programming languages like C++, which could limit accessibility for users primarily familiar with Python in the DL community.
+Moreover, as of today, `deepchem` and `moleculekit` libraries do not provide GPU-accelerated voxel grid generation.

 `DockTGrid` was developed entirely in Python 3 and is built atop the widely-used DL